kristinakobrock/RepDHDebias/README.md

 Python 3

 ## Data
 All required datasets are provided except for the Double-Hard debiased embedding obtained by the original authors (needed for the evaluation).
-Please download the file `glove_dhd.p` [here](www.cs.virginia.edu/~tw8cb/word_embeddings/) and save it to the folder "Code" without changing the file name.
+Please download the file `glove_dhd.p` [here](www.cs.virginia.edu/~tw8cb/word_embeddings/) and save it to the folder `Code` without changing the file name.

 ## Code
 Please find all code in this folder.